 Protected queries

-What is a protected query and why?
+Defining a protected query

-const getDocument = Kilpi.query(
+const getPost = Kilpi.$query(

 async (id: string) => {

-return await db.documents.get(id);
+return await db.posts.findById(id);

 },